govhackaustralia/govhack-tools/index.md

 [GeoGig](http://geogig.org/) if you want to apply the principles of Git to spatial data.

-[epsg.io](http://epsg.io/) if you're (un)fortunate enough to have to care about a non-standard projection for your data.
+[epsg.io](http://epsg.io/) if you've found some data but it's not in a standard projection (e.g. latitude and longitude, web mercator) then find the "EPSG" code and stick it in here to find out more about it.

 [GitSpatial](https://github.com/JasonSanford/gitspatial) if you just want to wrap a spatial API around your GitHub-hosted GeoJSON data.